React Native Pros and Cons in 2021

 The list below was created to give you as most comprehensive list of React Native pros as possible and to divide them into two groups – pros from a business perspective and development perspective.

 If you know more React Native pros, please let me know in the comments.:

 From a business perspective

-- Development speed (cost) – what developers love about React is that they’re able to reuse and recycle components developed before by them and wide React Native ecosystem.
+- Development speed and cost – what developers love about React is that they’re able to reuse and recycle components developed before by them and the wide React Native ecosystem.
 They can also share their codebase and make them work faster.

 - Works everywhere – Once you learn React Native, you can build apps for iOS, Android, and Windows.

 - User Experience – as long as you are not using extremely complicated designs and interactions, or you are not making a heavy game, you are still able to build high-performance apps with an absolutely great user experience.